KusionStack/kusionstack.io/docs/kusion/6-reference/2-modules/2-workspace-configs/networking/network.md

-# port
+# network

-`port` can be used to define workspace-level networking configurations.
+`network` can be used to define workspace-level networking configurations.

 ## Attributes